IUS-CS/project-approximately-normal/README.md

 Here are the list of commands to get docker installed and get a mariadb container running on your local machine (Mac).
 * `brew cask install docker-toolbox`
 * `docker-machine create --driver "virtualbox" myBoxName`
+* `docker-machine start myBoxName`
 * `docker pull mariadb` This will pull down the Docker image of MariaDB from Docker Hub.
+"Cannot connect to the Docker daemon.
+Is the docker daemon running on this host?"
+If you start the docker container after opening the terminal, you can either run eval "$(docker-machine env myBoxName)" manually, or reload your bash profile (source ~/.bash_profile).
 * `docker run --name mariadb -e MYSQL_ROOT_PASSWORD=root -d mariadb:latest` I would leave this the same since the migration script will use the same password provided.